Eric Haase Player Props: Tigers vs. Twins

 Eric Haase At The Plate

-- Haase is batting .222 with six doubles, three home runs and 14 walks.
+- Haase is hitting .222 with six doubles, three home runs and 14 walks.

-- Haase has picked up a hit in 51.0% of his 51 games this season, with multiple hits in 13.7% of those games.
+- In 51.9% of his 52 games this season, Haase has picked up at least one hit.
+He's also had seven multi-hit games.

-- He has homered in three games this season (5.9%), homering in 1.6% of his plate appearances.

-- In 10 games this season (19.6%), Haase has picked up an RBI, and in four of those games (7.8%) he had two or more.
-He has also driven in three or more of his team's runs in one contest.
+- In 19.2% of his games this season, Haase has driven in at least one run.
+In four of those games (7.7%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.